NayThuKhant/naythukhant/README.md

 # Nay Thu Khant (A Developer)

-### An opensource enthusiastic, building & contributing the opensource projects
+### An opensource enthusiastic, building & contributing some opensources

 <br/><br/>